emirg23/MovieSeriesDiary/README.md

 # MovieSeriesDiary
-Created for a Data Structures and Algorithms course project, which received full credit.
+Created for a Data Structures and Algorithms course project.

 The project includes a comprehensive database of movies and series in firebase, built by web-scraping data from IMDb.